Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - Note that `/var/www/html` is the default root folder of a web server and if you want to access confidential files holding credentials for the MySQL server.
 This default folder is configured in `apache.config` file

-- wp-config.php is one of the core files in teh wordpress folder that contains information about the databases, such as root user access username and password
+- `wp-config.php` is one of the core files in the wordpress folder that contains information about the databases, such as root user access username and password

-- Or go directly into the wordpress folder: `cd /var/www/html/wordpress | cat wp-config.php`
+- You can check whether the file exists w/o navigating, simply by using ls: `ls /var/www/html/wordpress/wp-config.php`

+- And then you can also direcrly visualize it w/o navigating into the directory `cat /var/www/html/wordpress/wp-config.php`

 - This reveals the password for root access to the mysql database

 - `mysql -u root -p` to log in to mysql and typing the password